Self-Hosting Tesseral

 vault-ui

-is distributed as a set of static files.
+vault-ui is distributed as a set of static files.
 To build these files, run:

-This will produce the files to serve to vault-ui/public
+This will produce the files to serve to vault-ui/public.

-(Single-Page Application)
+console (Single-Page Application)

-is distributed as a set of static files.
+console is distributed as a set of static files.
 To build these files, you

-will first need to run tesseral-bootstrap
+will first need to run tesseral-bootstrap.
+Then run:

-This will produce the files to serve to console/public
+This will produce the files to serve to console/public.

 tesseraldb-migrations

-To prepare the database tables in tesseraldb
+To prepare the database tables in tesseraldb, you will need to install

-.
+golang-migrate.
 Then run:

-is a connection string to tesseraldb
+Where postgres://... is a connection string to tesseraldb.

 tesseral-bootstrap

-, you must run tesseral-bootstrap
+After having run tesseraldb-migrations, you must run tesseral-bootstrap to

 initialize a “dogfood” project.
 This is a special initial project that Tesseral